-There is an instant policy towards plagiarism (including self-plagiarism) in our journal.
-Manuscripts are screened for plagiarism by Docol©c and PlagScan, before or during publication, and if found they will be rejected at any stage of processing.
+There is a zero-tolerance policy towards plagiarism (including self-plagiarism) in our journals.
+Manuscripts are screened for plagiarism by one of the plagiarism finding tools (iThenticate, PlagScan and or Docol©c), before or during publication, and if found they will be rejected at any stage of processing.
+See sample of Docol©c-Report.

 After manuscript accepted for publication, a declaration form will be sent to the corresponding author who that is responsible to coauthors' agreements to publication of submitted work in JLSB after any amendments arising from the peer review.